Pa1nkil3er/JavaScriptCourse/README.md

-# JavaScriptCrashCourse which is hosted by SoftServer
+# JavaScriptCrashCourse which is organized by SoftServer